 A conference about tagging, in history and today

-The Tag Conference is a first attempt to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
-Directed by Javier Abarca and Edward Birzin for JFK Institute, Freie Universität, Berlin.
+The Tag Conference has been a first attempt to conceptually frame contemporary tagging, and to study it alongside its abundant but largely ignored historical antecedents.
+The event gathered thirty-two contributions from all five continents, and the room was exceptionally full during the two days.
+Directed by Javier Abarca and Edward Birzin for the Freie Universität, Berlin.